Things for Kids to Do in Las Vegas

 There are a number of free and cheap attractions that are great for kids, even though they're not kid-specific.
 These include:

-- $1 massage chairs.
+$1 massage chairs.
 Various places have automatic massage chairs which run for 3 minutes for a dollar.
 They're not just chairs that vibrate, they really knead and massage.
 I was really surprised by the variety in the chairs' repetoire, and kids will love them.
 Can't beat the price, either.
-Find them at outside the buffets at the Flamingo and Imperial Palace, and in the mall at the Stratosphere.
+Find them at outside the buffet at the Flamingo and in the mall at the Stratosphere.